 Full cluster deployment instructions

-The standard Ubuntu Kubernetes installation process creates a high-availability cluster of physical or virtual machines.
+The standard Charmed Distribution of Kubernetes installation process creates a high-availability cluster of physical or virtual machines.
 It works on AWS, Azure, Google Cloud, VMware, OpenStack, and Metal-as-a-Service (MAAS).
 There is an optional logging, monitoring and alerting capability which uses the ELK stack to organise logs from the entire cluster.
 Support for various storage, networking and container runtime plugins is standard.

 Workstation installation instructions